Yubikey Passthrough on WSL2 With Full FIDO2 Support

 Microsoft, enables the required configuration options, builds the kernel on

-GitHub Actions, and finally makes the resulting vmlinux
+GitHub Actions, and finally makes the resulting vmlinux file available to

 download.